kdemerath/Habitica-Tasks/README.md

 # Habitica-Tasks

-this is a working prototype.
-Select task to score it up or mark it as completed.
+This is a watchapp for pebble watches.
+It lets you access your habitica (aka habitRPG) tasks and score them up or down or mark them completed.
+If you found an issue please report it here.

-## To-Dos v1.0
+## To-Dos v1.3
-- add menu icon 28x28
-- make all images b+w
-- add Header Image (at least one required) 720x320px PNG
+- add Internationalization
+- add user stats like HP/EXP/Mana/Gold

-## To-Dos v2.0
+## To-Dos v1.4
 - resolve some issues
 - implement some feature requests